PavloGV/AeroLinearAlgebra/README.md

-# Rocket
+# AeroLinearAlgebra
-Repository for a smart rocket.
+A linear algebra toolbox or pack initially meant for me to practice my c++